fabian-hk/AppAuth-Attack/README.md

 ``res/raw/auth_config.json`` file of the ``AppAuth-Android`` project
-6. Compile and install the AppAuth-Android and AppAuth-Attack app on your virtual device
+6. Compile and install the AppAuth-Android and AppAuth-Attack app on your virtual device.
 7. Start the OpenID Connect flow in the AppAuth app and choose at the redirect back to the app the AqqAuth app.